A commercial loan can be used to fund essential business purchases.

 Various types of commercial loans are available in Australia.

-1. Residentially secured loans – You may access better loan terms if you secure a residential property against your commercial loan.
+• Residentially secured loans – Businesses may access better loan terms by securing a residential property against the commercial loan.

-2. Full-doc loan – You have the required documents for a loan, such as financial statements and future forecast.
+• Full-doc loan – Businesses must have the required documents for a loan, such as financial statements and future forecasts.

-3. Low-doc loan – Low-doc means low document.
-Suited to people who don't have the required documentation for a full-doc loan.
+• Low-doc loan – Suited for businesses who may not have all the required documentation for a full-doc loan.
 Ideal for self-employed people and small businesses.

-5. Equipment loan – Designed specifically to purchase equipment for your business.
+• Equipment loan – Designed specifically for businesses to purchase specialised equipment.
 Typically, the lender requires the borrower to secure the equipment against the loan.

 Commercial loan vs. business loan – what’s the difference?

-Applying for a commercial loan – what you’ll need
+Applying for a commercial loan — what’s required?

 Commercial loans have a longer and more complex application process than other business and residential loans.